-All states in the Great Lakes region have regulations that require professional engineers to hold engineering degrees from approved programs or possess educational experience that is considered equivalent to an approved program, obtain work experience in professional engineering prior to receiving a license or registration, and pass engineering fundamental and professional practice examinations.
-In addition, all states in the Great Lakes region require licensees or registrants to comply with relicensure or reregistration requirements when the license or registration has lapsed.
+All states in the Great Lakes region have regulations that require applicants for architect licensure or registration to hold architectural degrees from approved programs or possess educational experience that is considered equivalent to an approved program.
+In addition, all states in the Great Lakes region require applicants to obtain professional work experience in architecture and pass all divisions of the NCARB ARE prior to receiving a license or registration.
 The requirements of the proposed rules are similar to the standards in other states in the Great Lakes region.